 This article explores several models that may be considered when paying a digital marketing agency for their work such as Pay-per-Lead.

 Every business has to get leads.
 That should be obvious.
 Unfortunately, not every business owner seems to understand how front and central lead generation should be to their business strategy.
+If get more leads, you should get more sales.

 Those who do get it may decide to appoint a digital marketing agency to manage their strategy.
 If you’re in this position, agencies will have offered you various models of payment.
 Pay-per-lead and retainer are probably the most popular, though there are others.